MSN Degrees Online in TN: Navigating Top Programs

 Traditional MSN

 Traditional MSN programs are for licensed nurses who already have a BSN.
-These programs build upon existing knowledge and work experience and have ample opportunity to transfer credits.
-In addition, since traditional MSN programs are designed for students to further along in their educational journey, they tend to take less time than some other program formats.
+These programs build upon existing knowledge and work experience and have many opportunities to transfer credits.

-If you have a bachelor’s degree in a non-nursing subject but want to pursue an MSN, direct entry programs are the way to go.
+If you have a bachelor’s degree in a non-nursing subject but want to pursue an MSN, direct-entry programs are the way to go.
 These programs cover all the information you need for nursing certification at the MSN level without requiring a second undergraduate degree.
-These programs are less common, but Tennessee has two excellent direct-entry MSN programs.

 Accelerated MSN

-As you can guess by the name, these programs are for students who want to get their degrees in a hurry.
-MSN programs often operate on a shorter and more intense timeline.
-Depending on the school, accelerated options may also be available for an RN to MSN track.
-These programs work best for students who can devote their full attention to school by taking a break from work or by working part-time.
+As you can guess by the name, these programs are for students who want to get their degrees quickly.
+Accelerated options work best for students who can devote their full attention to school by taking a break from work or by working part time.

 These programs are designed for RNs who want to pursue MSN degrees.
-Usually, RN to MSN programs take less time than first completing a BSN program before going into a traditional MSN program.
-Since RN to MSN programs are typically organized with working nurses in mind, you can expect a lot of flexibility when it comes to course loads and scheduling.
+Because RN to MSN programs are typically planned with working nurses in mind, you can expect a lot of flexibility when it comes to course loads and scheduling.

 Dual Master’s